-Occasionally, ASM considers investing in an initial public offering ("IPO") for its discretionary advisory clients.
+Occasionally, ASC considers investing in an initial public offering ("IPO") for its discretionary advisory clients.
 The advisory accounts that are eligible for investing in an IPO must meet appropriate size, investment objective, risk profile, cash levels and overall suitability.
-When allocating shares of an IPO to accounts that meet the eligibility criteria, ASM uses the account number sequence to fairly allocate to all accounts.
+When allocating shares of an IPO to accounts that meet the eligibility criteria, ASC uses the account number sequence to fairly allocate to all accounts.
 Once an account receives an allocation of an IPO, it goes to the bottom of the list so as to not favor one client over another.

-As is consistent with its duty to seek to obtain best execution, occasionally ASM may cross trades for client accounts.
-A cross trade occurs when ASM purchases and sells a particular security between two or more accounts under ASM's management by instructing brokers to cross the trade.
-However, in no instance will ASM engage in cross transactions that involve employee or related accounts with a client account or with an ERISA client.
-ASM generally utilizes "cross" trades to address account funding issues and when it specifically deems the practice to be advantageous for each participant.
-In no instance does ASM receive additional compensation when crossing trades for client accounts.
-ASM will seek to ensure that the terms of the transaction, including the consideration to be paid or received, are fair and reasonable, and the transactions is done for the sole benefit of the clients.
+As is consistent with its duty to seek to obtain best execution, occasionally ASC may cross trades for client accounts.
+A cross trade occurs when ASC purchases and sells a particular security between two or more accounts under ASC's management by instructing brokers to cross the trade.
+However, in no instance will ASC engage in cross transactions that involve employee or related accounts or an ERISA client.
+ASC generally utilizes "cross" trades to address account funding issues and when it specifically deems the practice to be advantageous for each participant.
+In no instance does ASC receive additional compensation when crossing trades for client accounts.
+ASC will seek to ensure that the terms of the transaction, including the consideration to be paid or received, are fair and reasonable, and the transactions are done for the sole benefit of the clients.

-ASM does not engage in principal transactions.
+ASC does not engage in principal transactions.
 Principal transactions are generally defined as transactions where an adviser, acting as principal for its own account or an affiliated account, buys from or sells any security to any advisory client.

-ASM has internal controls in place to prevent trade errors from occurring.
-On those occasions when such an error nonetheless occurs, ASM will use reasonable efforts to correct the error as soon as possible.
-The goal of error correction is to make the client "whole," regardless of the cost to ASM.
+ASC has internal controls in place to prevent trade errors from occurring.
+On those occasions when such an error nonetheless occurs, ASC will use reasonable efforts to correct the error as soon as possible.
+The goal of error correction is to make the client "whole," regardless of the cost to ASC.
 If an error is in the client's favor the client will keep the benefit if possible.
-Soft dollar arrangements cannot be used to correct errors made by ASM when placing a trade for a client's account.
+Soft dollar arrangements cannot be used to correct errors made by ASC when placing a trade for a client's account.

-ASM does not maintain custody of client assets that ASM manages or on which ASM advises although ASM may be deemed to have custody of a client's assets if given the authority to withdraw assets from the account (see ITEM 15 "Custody" section below).
+ASC does not maintain custody of client assets that ASC manages or on which ASC advises although ASC may be deemed to have custody of a client's assets if given the authority to withdraw assets from the account (see Item 15 Custody below).
+In addition, certain employees serve as a trustee to the Company sponsored pension plans.
 Client assets must be maintained in an account at a "qualified custodian," generally a broker-dealer or bank.